return42/sphkerneldoc/doc/books/writing-an-alsa-driver/pcm-interface.rst

 frames, ranging from 0 to buffer_size - 1.

-This is called usually from the buffer-update routine in the pcm middle layer, which is invoked when ``snd_pcm_period_elapsed()`` is called in the interrupt routine.
+This is called usually from the buffer-update routine in the pcm middle layer, which is invoked when :c:func:`snd_pcm_period_elapsed()` is called in the interrupt routine.
 Then the pcm middle layer updates the position and calculates the available space, and wakes up the sleeping poll threads, etc.

 This callback is also atomic as default.